What is Vault Platform?

 How does Vault Platform secure my data?

 Vault uses multiple security measures to ensure the safety of your data.
 Any data you enter into the Vault app is fully secured using Advanced Encryption Standard (AES-256) and a uniquely generated encryption key.
 Until your report is submitted no-one (not even Vault) can read any of your data.
-Once your report is submitted, only your assigned case manager can access the data which is end to end protected by security technology such as HTTPS and Transport layer security.
+Once your report is submitted, only your assigned case manager can access the data securely.
 All access to Vault infrastructure is highly restricted, monitored and logged.

 What if my organization doesn’t use Vault Platform?